Pacific Blackfin Cruises

 British Columbia, Canada

-A truly unforgettable opportunity to experience the beauty and wilderness of the British Columbia coastline in a unique and historic wooden ship resplendent in all the luxuries you could wish for when embarking on an unforgettable adventure.
+Pacific Blackfin (formerly Yellowfin) provides a truly unforgettable opportunity to experience the beauty and wilderness of the British Columbia coastline in a unique and historic wooden ship, resplendent in all the luxuries you could wish for.

 At a Glance